IBM/zopeneditor-sample/README.md

     zowe profiles create zosmf-profile zoweCLI --host host.company.com --port 443 --user USER1 --pass password --reject-unauthorized false
     ```

+**Note**, after you create or add a Zowe profile you need to reload the browser windows to make the profile appear in the graphical Zowe tree views provided by the Zowe VS Code extension plugin.

 1. Test this profile with this command:

     ```bash